-There are many options available to would-be investors, including full-fledged robo-advisors, micro-investing apps, and myriad financial tools all promising to help you grow your wealth.
-The list of robo-advisors on the market keeps growing, so how do you decide if Wealthfront or Acorns robo-advisor is best for you?
+There are many financial management options available to would-be investors, including full-fledged robo-advisors, micro-investing apps and a myriad of financial tools all promising to help you grow your wealth.
+The list of robo-advisors on the market keeps growing, so how do you decide if Wealthfront or Acorns is best for you?

 In this comparison, we’ll look at one of the largest stand-alone robos and a micro-investing app for the everyman (or woman).
 You’ll learn:

 - Which robo-advisor is best for investors with children?

 - Which robo-advisor is good for a beginner?

 - How do I make investing a habit?